apjanke/octave-chrono/doc-project/Developer-Notes.md

   * Additional `ConvertFrom` types
   * SystemTimeZone detection on pre-Vista Windows without using Java
   * POSIX zone rule support for dates outside range of Olson database
+  * Should the field setters be using (:)?
+    * Actually, yes, I think so, to handle scalar broadcasting.
+The N-D case still works.
+  * Test conversion to explicit GMT zone - does it hit POSIX zone rule logic?
 * `TzDb`
   * timezones() function: add UTCOffset/DSTOffset
 * `calendarDuration` and its associated functions